-The following are the Special Terms and Conditions (STCs) for the Massachusetts MassHealth section 1115(a) Medicaid demonstration (hereinafter "demonstration").
+The following are the Special Terms and Conditions (STCs) for the Massachusetts MassHealth section 1115(a) Medicaid demonstration (hereinafter "Demonstration").
 The parties to this agreement are the Massachusetts Executive Office of Health and Human Services (which is the single state agency that oversees the MassHealth program), (State/Commonwealth) and the Centers for Medicare & Medicaid Services (CMS).
 The STCs set forth in detail the nature, character, and extent of Federal involvement in the demonstration and the Commonwealth's obligations to CMS during the life of the demonstration.
-The STCs are effective as of July 1, 2017, unless otherwise specified.
+The STCs are effective as of the date of the approval letter, unless otherwise specified.
 All previously approved STCs are superseded by the STCs set forth below for the State's expenditures relating to dates of service during this demonstration extension, unless otherwise specified.
 The demonstration is set to expire on June 30, 2022.